And/Or Show #22: YTMND|

 YTMND, an acronym for "You're The Man Now Dog", is an Internet website and

-community where users create minimal one-page websites that consist of an image or animated image,
+community where users create minimal one-page websites that consist of an image or short animation,

-a short sound loop, and optional large zoomed text.
+a sound loop, and large zoomed text.
 The concept originated as a throw-away

 placeholder website for the Internet domain name